masterthepixel/movies-app-react-native/README.md

 # MovieApp

-This is a simple project for search movies and check the details.
+This is a simple project for searching movies and checking the details.

 ## Main libraries